Rowlando13/the_renamer/docs/index.rst

 Best Way to Use
 ===============
-Currentely, the best way to use The Renamer is by cloning the master branch and placing the_renamer.py and ids.csv in your working directory.
+Currently, the best way to use The Renamer is by cloning the master branch and placing the_renamer.py and ids.csv in your working directory.
 The code is well thought out, but I did not want to clutter PyPI since it is only ~200 lines.
 If there is enough desire, then I am happy to.

 `Github Master Branch <https://github.com/Rowlando13/the_renamer/tree/master>`_